Pingit333/UserDetailsPOCProject/README.md

 3. Able to handle Exception.
 4. Able to Respond via Response Entity Manchenism.
 5. Validation contraints added for the various user filed along with Respose Entity message.

+Progress til :12/06/2021
+1.Update in Rest URLs as per operation based.
+2.added Soft Delete function by adding a boolean tag and bit(1) at database side as column.

+Working Function:
+1.able to soft delete the user.